-MCPS recognizes and values the role of all employees as contributors to a learning community that sets high standards of performance for staff and students.
+Montgomery County Public Schools recognizes and values the role of all employees as contributors to a learning community that sets high standards of performance for staff and students.
 By working together through continuous improvement, effective communication, and meaningful involvement in the decision-making process, we provide a high-quality education to every student.
 We are committed to shared responsibility and a collaborative partnership, integrated into an organizational culture of respect.
-This culture is built on the belief that all employees, both school-based and non-school-based, are essential to a successful learning environment.
+This culture is built on the belief that all employees, both school-based and nonschool-based, are essential to a successful learning environment.

 In order to sustain an organizational culture of respect, it is critical that all employees have an awareness, understanding, and tolerance of others' interests, viewpoints, cultures, and backgrounds.
-This culture promotes a positive work environment that supports the success of each employee, high student achievement, and continuous improvement in a self-renewing organization (MCEA, MCAAP, SEIU, MCPS, excerpt Organizational Culture of Respect R.E.S.P.E.C.T., Make it Real, 2011).
+This culture promotes a positive work environment that supports the success of each employee, high student achievement, and continuous improvement in a self-renewing organization (MCPS, Excerpt R.E.S.P.E.C.T.
+Make it Real, 2007).